infiniflow/infinity/docs/references/pysdk_api_reference.md

 table_object.match_dense(vector_column_name, embedding_data, embedding_data_type, distance_type, topn, knn_params = None)
 ```

 Creates a dense vector search expression to identify the top n closest rows to the given dense vector.
-Suitable for working with dense vectors (dense embeddings).
+Suitable for working with dense vectors (dense embeddings) or multi-vectors (multiple dense embeddings in one row).

 :::tip NOTE
 To display your query results, you must chain this method with `output(columns)`, which specifies the columns to output, and a method such as `to_pl()`, `to_df()`, or `to_arrow()` to format the query results.